munuxi/sparse_rref/README.md

 The code mainly depends on [FLINT](https://flintlib.org/) to support arithmetic, and [BS::thread_pool](https://github.com/bshoshany/thread-pool) and [argparse](https://github.com/p-ranav/argparse) (they are included) are also used to support thread pool and parse args.

+If one use functions on sparse_tensor, it also requires to link tbb (Threading Building Blocks) library (for GCC and CLANG), since the Parallel STL of C++20 is used there.

 ### What to compute?

 For a sparse matrix $M$, the code computes its RREF $\Lambda$ with row and column permutations.
 Instead of permute the row and column directly, we keep the row and column ordering of the matrix, i.e. the i-th row/column of $\Lambda$ is the i-th row/column of $M$, and the row and column permutation of this RREF is implicitly given by its pivots, which is a list of pairs of (row,col).
 In the ordering of pivots, the submatrix $\Lambda[\text{rows in pivots},\text{cols in pivots}]$ of $\Lambda$ is an identity matrix (if `--no-backward-substitution` is enabled, it is upper triangular).

 ### How to use compile code